fuyaozhao1018/TradingAgents/README.md

 ### Core Concept

 `TradingAgents` is a multi-agent financial analysis framework that mimics the operational model of a real-world trading firm.
 It deploys multiple specialized, LLM-driven AI agents to collaboratively perform market analysis, strategy formulation, and risk management, ultimately delivering high-quality trading decisions.

+`RL Agent` takes the financial analysis advice and processes the self-trading to make a profit.
+RL will be able  to label 1/0, and it requires a specific transaction (with additional actions such as call, put, or hold).

 ### System Architecture